 Construction-specific AI models trained on jobsite scenarios

-Live processing for immediate intervention opportunities
+Live processing for timely intervention opportunities

 Cloud-native architecture for multi-site visibility